EolnMsuk/AntiDarkSword/README.md

 ## ✨ Features
 * **Surgical JIT Denial:** Hooks `WKWebView` and `JavaScriptCore` via MobileSubstrate.
 * **AltList Integration:** Easily restrict specific User or System apps natively via the Settings app.
-* **Advanced Restrictions:** Manually enter hidden bundle IDs or custom daemon processes that do not appear in standard app lists.
+* **Advanced Restrictions:** Manually enter hidden bundle IDs or custom daemon process names that do not appear in standard app lists.
+These dynamically generate syncable UI switches in the main menu.
-* **No Daemon Panics:** Strictly filtered to `com.apple.UIKit` to ensure invisible system background daemons do not crash your device.
+* **No Daemon Panics:** Strictly filtered to ensure invisible system background daemons do not crash your device, with a process name fallback for daemons lacking standard bundles.
-* **Persistent UI:** Includes a top-right Respring button in the Settings menu for immediate application of changes.
+* **Persistent UI Controls:** Includes a top-right Save button pinned to both the main Settings menu and the App Selection list for immediate application of changes.
+* **Safe Defaults:** Includes a "Reset to Defaults" option to quickly wipe all custom configurations and return the tweak to a safe, unrestrictive state.

 ## 📦 Dependencies
 Before installing this tweak, you **must** install the following from your package manager (Sileo/Zebra):